scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/odometer/README.md

 # Angular Odometer

-  Angular component for displaying meter gauge/odometer gauge visualization.
+  Angular component for displaying odometer gauge visualization.

   It can take static value or be synced to a Real-time Communication.